dqfort/dq-fort-blog/src/content/blog/tips-for-django-development.md

 [More details of using managers](https://docs.djangoproject.com/en/5.0/topics/db/managers/)

 ## Local development
-Usually you would need to override some settings for local development, like install Django debug toolbar.
-Add the following code in your project's `settings.py` can implement for that:
+Usually, you would need to override some settings for local development, like installing Django debug toolbar.
+Add the following code to your project's `settings.py` can implement for that:
 ```python
 BASE_DIR = os.path.dirname(os.path.dirname(__file__))